OpenSQZ/.github/README.md

 > -  🛠️ Smart Parsing: Automatically parses your health data and generates structured data files.
 > -  🤝 Contextual Conversations: Use the structured data as context for personalized interactions with GPT-powered AI.

+# 🗺️ Tech Architecture / Project Diagram / Workflow
+Illustrate the key technical points with technical architecture, workflow and so on.

 # 📥 Supported Data Sources & Language Models

 | Data Sources You Can Add	| Supported Language Models |